chrsi/NfcPwaGateway/README.md

 # NFC PWA Gateway
 A simple Gateway for opening Progressive Web Applications on Android Devices using a NFC tag.

-When scanning a URL on a NFC tag, it will be opened in the browser.
-It is currently not possible to launch a PWA using this method.
-As a workaround a page from a different origin has to be opened and redirect to the PWA.
+When scanning a URL on a NFC tag, the browser will open the page.
+It is currently not possible to launch the associated PWA using this method.
+As a workaround a page from a different origin has to be opened that redirects to the PWA.

 With this gateway application hosted under https://chrsi.github.io/NfcPwaGateway you can simply open any PWA (except the ones hosted on github) using a NFC tag.